DougLau/mag/README.md

 * Easy to understand and use
 * No external dependencies
 * Fast compile time
-* Units are not discarded when creating quantities.
-In keeping with Rust philosohpy, conversions must be done manually (using the `to` method).
+* Units are not discarded when creating quantities

 ## Example